-The Samaria National Park has a great flora and fauna, unique species of flowers and plants protected under international law.
+The Samaria National Park has great flora and fauna, unique species of flowers and plants protected under international law.
 There are almost 450 plant species in the gorge, and not a single flower may be removed from Samaria, by law.
-This a singificant goal in order to protect the delicate ecosystem of Samaria so that thousands of visitors can continue to enjoy it each year.
+This a significant goal in order to protect the delicate ecosystem of Samaria so that thousands of visitors can continue to enjoy it each year.

 How to Get There

 The access to the entrance of Samaria, “Xyloskalo“, is made by bus which starts from the central bus station in Chania and culminates in “Omalos“.
 The ticket costs 6.90 €